sadiqshittu/sadiqshittu.github.io/_pages/about.md

 News
 ======

-2023-10:      Thrilled to be starting a new role as a Student Ambassador at Newcastle University.
+2023-10:      Thrilled to be starting a new role as a Student Ambassador at Newcastle University .

 2023-09:      Excited to have started a Master’s program at Newcastle University.